 Clayton "Clay" Maguire has been providing counseling and psychotherapy services in Hampton Roads for over 35 years.
 Mr. Maguire is dually Licensed as a Licensed Professional Counselor and Licensed Marriage and Family Therapist.
 He obtained his master's degree in Clinical Psychology from Eastern Kentucky University in 1973 and holds national certifications as both a Certified Counselor and Certified Clinical Mental Health Counselor.

 Mr. Maguire enjoys challenging problems in children (as young as 2) through adults.
 He specializes in helping his clients change feelings, such as Depression, Anxiety or Fear, Jealousy, and Anger.
-Mr. Maguire leads the Finney Psychotherapy Anger Management Group and provides group therapy for anxiety.
+Mr. Maguire provides group therapy for anxiety.

 Mr. Maguire's therapeutic orientation is cognitive-behavior therapy with individuals and systemic/strategic family therapy when working with couples and families.
 A technique that often interests clients is Mr. Maguire's long-standing practice of hypnotherapy.